felixheck/hapi-auth-keycloak/README.md

 ## Migration Guides
 #### `v4.x` to `v5.x`
+**Features**
+- It's now possible to register multiple strategies with the same scheme `keycloak-jwt`

+**Breaking Changes**
+- `apiKey.url` not longer accepts placeholders

+**Changes**
+- `name` is a new unique strategy-related option.
+There's a default, so it's only required in case of multiple registered strategies.
+- All plugin-related options are used as defaults for strategy-related options.
+In case of multiple registered strategies, use at least a different `name` option in each strategy. `apiKey` options cannot be overridden.
+- `server.kjwt.validate` requires `name` as second argument in case of multiple registered strategies

 - [Options](#api) changed
   - Only the `apiKey` options remain as plugin-related options
-  - `apiKey.url` not longer accepts placeholders
   - All the other options are now [strategy-related options][strategy-options]
-  - `name` is a new unique strategy-related option
-- `server.kjwt.validate` requires `name` as second argument
-- It's now possible to register multiple strategies with the same scheme `keycloak-jwt`

 ## Developing and Testing
 First you have to install all dependencies: